-The VDG started out as the Visual Design Group, but has grown into a team dedicated to the whole user experience, including what is often called human interface design.
+The Visual Design Group is a team dedicated to bettering the entire user experience of KDE software, including human interface design, graphical design, user interface design and interaction design.
 The aim is to help KDE create software that is both beautiful and a pleasure to use.
-VDG has created and maintains the KDE Human Interface Guidelines and the Breeze theme used throughout KDE Plasma and applications.

-VDG is always looking for people with skills in art, visual design, and human-computer interaction--or even just an interest in elegant design!
-If you have good ideas about how software should look and behave, you are a designer too, and we'd love you to join in.
-Our group regularly interfaces with users, developers, and the Promo team, so flexibility and the ability to communicate with many different kinds of people are a boon.
+The VDG welcomes people with skills in art, visual design, and human-computer interaction--or even just an interest in elegant design!
+If you have good ideas about how software should look and behave, you are a designer too, and we'd love for you to join in.
+Our group regularly interfaces with users, developers, and the Promo Team.

 - Learn how to design Breeze icons by reading the applicable HIG page, and then work on Breeze icon bugs.
 Here's how to submit an icon.